Eating Disorders In Children, Teens, Pregnancy | Eating Disorders Victoria

 Eating disorders and pregnancy

 Pregnancy can also be a stressful time and can place a lot of pressure on someone who already has mental health concerns.
-If you have an eating disorder and fall pregnant, it is very important to seek support as soon as possible for the benefit of yourself and your baby.
+If you have an eating disorder and become pregnant, it is very important to seek support as soon as possible for the benefit of yourself and your baby.

-Before falling pregnant
+Before becoming pregnant

 Eating disorders, particularly anorexia, affect fertility by reducing your chances of conceiving.
-Many women with anorexia or bulimia have irregular or absent menstrual cycles.
+Many people with anorexia or bulimia have irregular or absent menstrual cycles.
 If you are planning pregnancy, it is highly recommended that you get your eating disorder under control or in remission before falling pregnant.
-Try to eat balanced meals and maintain a healthy weight for several months before falling pregnant.
+Try to eat balanced meals and maintain a healthy weight for several months before becoming pregnant.
 Take important supplements such as folate for at least one month before falling pregnant, and during the first three months of your pregnancy.

 Risks of eating disorders in pregnancy

-Risks for the mother
+Risks for the birthing person

 • Malnutrition dehydration and possible cardiac irregularities (particularly with bulimia)